 - Poesis of Peace: Narratives, Cultures, Philosophies (Routledge, 2017)

 - Alternative Islamic Discourses and Religious Authority (Routledge, 2013)

 For a complete list of publications, please see Carool's full research profile.

-Dr Kersten has taken part in briefings,discussions, seminars and workshops at the Ministries of Foreign Affairs in the UK, Indonesia and the Netherlands, the House of Commons and House of Lords, the European Parliament, the UK Defence Academy, units of the British Armed Forces, and the US Naval Academy at Annapolis.
+Dr Kersten has taken part in briefings, seminars and workshops at the British, Dutch and Indonesian Ministries of Foreign Affairs, both Houses of Parliament, the European Parliament, and units of the British Armed Forces.

 He has been an invited delegate to The World Forum for Muslim Democrats in Malaysia (2014) and Japan (2016).